cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 Input:

  k: Signer secret key.
- M: Point in GG.
+ M: An element in GG.

 Output:

- Z: Scalar multiplication of the point M by k, point in GG.
+ Z: Scalar multiplication of the point M by k, element in GG.

 Steps: